ryokbys/nap-doc/docs/fp.md

-# fp.py -- fit parameters of classical potentials
+# fp.py or napopt --- fit parameters of classical potentials or anything

-The python program *fp.py* is another program of fitting potential parameters.
-The *fitpot* focuses on the neural-network (NN) potential, on the other hand, this *fp.py* focuses on classical potentials that have much less potential parameters compared to NN potential, usually less than 100.
-Since the number of parameters to be optimized is small, *fp.py* employs meta-heuristic or nature-inspired methods, which can adopt any physical value as a learning target since derivatives of the target values w.r.t. optimizing parameters are not required.
+The python program *fp.py* (or *napopt*) is another program of fitting potential parameters.
+The *fitpot* focuses on the neural-network (NN) potential, on the other hand, this *fp.py* focuses on classical potentials that have much less potential parameters compared to the NN potential, usually less than 100.
+Since the number of parameters to be optimized is small, *fp.py* employs meta-heuristic, nature-inspired or Bayesian-optimization method, which can adopt any physical value as a learning target since derivatives of the target values w.r.t. optimizing parameters are not required.